tytydraco/yessleep/out/My_roommate_has_been_recording_nosleep_stories_for_a_while_now_He_wouldnt_let_me_inside_his_bathroom.md

 Worse, my psycho roommate has kidnapped him, attempting to steal his voice.

-When I stepped back, his voice was louder.
+When I stepped back, his cry was louder.

 “Fuck!
-Is someone there?”
+Is someone there?
+Answer me!"

-“JJ?” found myself in a daze, walking towards my roommate's bathroom.
+“JJ?”
+I found myself in a daze, walking towards my roommate's bathroom.

-“What did he do to you?”
+“What... did he do to you?”

 The guy let out a strangled cry.
 “Your psycho friend locked me in the bathroom!
 I think I'm blindfolded.
 I…I can't see anything, “ he paused, “Can you get me the fuck out of here?”